zemse/zemse/Contributions.md

 <br>I saw an [open issue](https://github.com/thehubbleproject/contracts/issues/35) and I wanted to see if my actions script works in a truffle project.

 - **Added a package that generates ethers v5 typescript typings for smart contract projects** ([ethereum-ts/TypeChain#250](https://github.com/ethereum-ts/TypeChain/pull/250))
 <br>I wanted to write tests for smart contracts on which I was working then, in Typescript.
 The time I invested in the PR ended up giving a great ROI to me (of saving development time) in various projects I did post that.
-Also this ethers v5, is used by many great solidity developers in their new projects.
+Also this ethers v5 target from the PR, is used by many great solidity developers from the ethereum ecosystem in their new projects.
 This was kindof my first big PR.

 - **Bug fix in ethers v5 target that I contributed previously** ([ethereum-ts/TypeChain#253](https://github.com/ethereum-ts/TypeChain/pull/253))
 <br>This is related to name spelling [issue](https://github.com/ethers-io/ethers.js/issues/924) that I noticed while working on my project.